 Irregulearners simply haven't found the right environment yet.
 Once they're there, they thrive.

-an abundance of innovative thinking, original creativity and perseverance.
+of innovative thinking, original creativity and perseverance.
 You get wit, grit and guts.

 Irregulearners need an approach that says: